Amy Winehouse you know i’m no good meaning

 Toxic Love:

 Another recurring theme in the song is toxic love.
-The protagonist is trapped in a harmful relationship, aware that she is hurting her partner but unable to break the cycle.
-This power dynamic, in which the protagonist is drawn to the forbidden and the destructive, reflects the complexities of human love.
+The protagonist is trapped in a harmful relationship.
+She is aware that she is hurting her partner but cannot break the cycle.
+This power dynamic shows that the protagonist is drawn to the forbidden and the destructive.
+It reflects the complexities of human love.

 Amy Winehouse’s Vocal Interpretation